danbev/learning-ai/notes/transformers.md

 what is called a skip connection or a residual connection.

 ### Masked Multi-Head Attention
-We also have multi-head attention as described about in the decoder but there is another layer called masked multi-head attention.
-This while training, well it is also used during inference but bare with me, where if we have a translation task, the input to the decoder is the target sequence (the translated version of the input sequence to the encoder).
+We also have multi-head attention as described above in the decoder but there is another layer called masked multi-head attention.
+This is while training, well it is also used during inference but bare with me, where if we have a translation task, the input to the decoder is the target sequence (the translated version of the input sequence to the encoder).
 But we don't want the decoders attention mechanism to take into account tokens that are ahead of the